snitkdan/consistent-hashing-lab/README.md

 - All keys exist on some shard by the end of the workload.
 - Keys get assigned consistently.
 Then the tests only process test the following if the relevant parts are present:
-Part 1: Not much.
+**Part 1**: Not much.
-Part 2: Relatively uniform distribution of work.
+**Part 2**: Relatively uniform distribution of work.
-Part 3: Lower number of key movements than Part 2.
+**Part 3**: Lower number of key movements than Part 2.
-Part 4: Lower number of key movements than Part 2, lower variance than Part 3.
+**Part 4**: Lower number of key movements than Part 2, lower variance than Part 3.
+Note that these trends may not hold for smaller workloads, since there is generally more variance in smaller workloads than larger ones; so we recommend only using smaller workloads to debug the correctness of your implementation.

 ## Reflection questions
 1. What happens when you increase the number of times you hash the server name in the consistent hashing scheme?
 2. What are some benefits/drawbacks when increasing the number of times that you hash the server name?
 3. How might you balance the workload on a distribution in which some keys were a lot more popular than other keys?
+4. Workload changing over time question TODO

 ## Notes
  - It can be assumed that there will always be at least one shard in the system.